ipedrazas/ipq/README.md

-# ipq
+# Ivan's Personal Queue

-Ivan's Personal Queue
+I need a Queue... so I built my own queue.
+A queue is not a todo list.
+It's not a task manager... a queue is a queue, which is different than a stack.